pantsel/konnect-platform-ops-demo/README.md

 The different observability stack examples included is this repo are:

-1. Datadog Stack (Prometheus, Datadog agent)
-2. Grafana Stack (Prometheus, Fluentbit, Loki, Tempo, Kong Dashboards)
+1. Grafana Stack (Prometheus, Fluentbit, Loki, Tempo, Kong Dashboards)
+2. Datadog Stack
+3. Dynatrace Stack

-### Datadog (default)
+### Datadog

 > Make sure you have a Datadog account and a valid Datadog API key (https://www.datadoghq.com/).
 You can define your datadog API key in `act.secrets` as `DD_API_KEY`.

 The workflow is available in `.github/workflows/deploy-observability-tools.yaml`

-The workflow will configure `prometheus`, `datadog`, `opentelemetry` and `file-log` global plugins on the requested Control Plane and deploy the `Prometheus Operator` together with a `Datadog agent` on your local kind cluster.
+The workflow will configure `prometheus`, `opentelemetry` and `file-log` global plugins on the requested Control Plane and deploy a `Datadog Operator` on your local kind cluster.

 ```bash
 $ act --input control_plane_name=<control_plane_name> \